fwmechanic/file-collection-searcher/README.md

 # Features Under Consideration
   * candidate enhanced-search features
-     * "Resolve ER": I often initially obtain "ER" (Early Release) ebooks, which are typically superseded months later by final releases (at which time the "ER" ebooks become superfluous and should be deleted or ignored).
+     * "Resolve ER" (Early Release): "ER" ebooks are typically superseded months later by final releases (at which time the "ER" ebooks become superfluous and should be deleted or ignored).
         * separate CGI script to perform ER-retirement "analysis": for all ER files, find non-ER name-alikes.
      * "Show all hashtags": ranked by occurrence-count
      * "find possible (filename) dups"